-2/ Total donations in the table are \$305.7 million for the mix of years represented (see footnote 1).
+2/ In addition to the \$35.2 million of public school donations in calendar year 2022, FY 2022 private school donations in the table total \$271.8 million for the mix of years represented (see footnote 1).
 Donations for a given year may not equal tax credits for that year depending on donors' tax liabilities and because corporations and insurers may carry forward tax credits for up to 5 years before using them.
 Similarly, donations for a given year may not equal total scholarship disbursements for that year because STOs may reserve a portion of current year donations for future year scholarships and may use up to 10% of donations for administration.

-Adjusted annually for inflation.
-Figures shown are for Tax Year 2022 (latest published data).
+3/ Adjusted annually for inflation.
+Figures shown are for Tax Year 2023 (latest published data).